-Washington Blvd. from Kaseberg Dr. to Roseville Pkwy., as well as Taylor Rd. from the I-80 over-crossing to the city limits will be rehabilitated beginning in late September.
+Washington Blvd. from Kaseberg Dr. to Roseville Pkwy., as well as Taylor Rd. from the I-80 over-crossing to the city limits will be rehabilitated beginning October 1.
 The work includes repairing pavement and overlaying new asphalt, new road striping, and minor traffic signal work.
 The new striping configuration on Taylor Road will include the addition of bike lanes.

 Roseville’s popular Fall Front Yard Leaf Pickup Program begins November 3, 2014 and concludes mid-January 2015, weather permitting.